ColinStoke/Riracinas-game-selection-program/README.md

         locked_game, prereq_1|prereq_2

-    For games that had an AND prerequesite, I simply added a line for each prereq respectively
+    For games that had an AND prerequesite, I used a ++ operator to denote that there are 2 games that need to be finished to unlock that game

+    example:

+        locked_game, prereq_1++prereq_2

 ### Total_Games_List.txt